What is API Security?

 .
 Failing to maintain an accurate inventory of API endpoints, versions, and hosts can result in attackers exploiting deprecated or undocumented APIs.

 For instance, an attacker might target an old API version with known vulnerabilities.
-Effective inventory management requires implementing automated tools to discover and catalog all APIs, tracking changes across environments, and deprecating outdated endpoints securely.
+Proper inventory management requires the use of automated tools to identify and document all APIs, monitor changes across different environments, and safely retire obsolete endpoints.

 10. Unsafe Consumption of APIs